 6. Understand that while you aren’t likely to be denied hand inspection, it may happen, and you must be OK with it.
 Most consumer film will not be affected by small amounts of X-ray exposure.

 Anticipate a unique experience unless you’ve been through the airport with film before.
-I’ve had a great time flying within the USA, Canada, and most of major East Asian airports.
-However, there are some accounts of Heathrow airport being an absolute worst and rumours of European attendants not being as understanding.
+I’ve had a great time flying within the USA, Canada, and most of the major East Asian airports.
+However, there are some accounts of Heathrow airport being the absolute worst and rumours of European attendants not being as understanding.